MohamedKhedr700/core-action/README.md

 }
 ```

-The user is created and everything is fine, but we can structure our pattern more.
+The user is created, and everything is fine, but we can structure our pattern more.

 in the actionable class ex:`User` model, we can relate the actionable class with its actions.